 A second pattern has begun to emerge though; after the initial hype, PR, and fanbase excitement over the launch of an NFT has died down, and the successful buyer decides to try re-selling it, ideally at a profit.
 One NFT from a limited edition of 303 by Grimes sold originally for $7,500, but only raised $1,200 when it went back onto the market a second time.
 A piece by rapper A$AP Rocky went from $2,000 to $900 and pieces by Shawn Mendes halved in value, but in Mendes project lies a clue; the original sale raised over $1 million in ten minutes, but nearly all of the buyers were using normal fiat currency rather than cryptocurrency.

-These projects aren’t attracting the current NFT or crypto art markets, or introducing new people to them, they are just selling to current fans prepared to pay much more for them than they are worth to anyone who isn’t a fan.
+These projects aren’t attracting the current NFT or contemporary art markets, or introducing new people to them, they are just selling to current fans prepared to pay much more for them than they are worth to anyone who isn’t a fan.
 For some celebrity NFT projects even the fans don’t turn out; Ellen DeGeneres sold only half of her collection, whilst John Cena sold just 37 NFTs out of 500.

 Ultimately, the serious NFT market is only interested in serious digital art; and that can work for celebrities if they approach their project in the right way, are seen to be embracing the NFT community, and bringing their fanbase into that community.
 Paris Hilton has embraced the artform as a way to express a range of random thoughts and concepts, and sees NFTs as a democratisation of art.
 She put together a collection in collaboration with designer Blake Kathryn; it sold out for over $1 million, and the first piece to go onto the resale market gained 20% in value.

-Just how the celebrity and NFT worlds will settle down together remains to be seen; the format is a great way to leverage more money from your fanbase, but in terms of gaining all the benefits of NFTs and the respect of the market, it takes putting some effort in.
+Just how the celebrity and NFT worlds will settle down together remains to be seen; the format is a great way to leverage more money from your fanbase, but in terms of gaining all the benefits of NFTs and the respect of the contemporary NFT art market, it takes putting some effort in.